Rebecca Ford is a partner in the MENA Employment Group, described as a "leading lawyer in the employment area" in Chambers & Partners

 Before joining Clyde & Co LLP in 2012, Rebecca was a partner in a large regional firm based in Dubai and prior to that was the head of the European, Asia and Australian employment team in a global financial institution based in London.

-Rebecca has managed high profile employment litigation for clients in the High Court of England & Wales in London, as well as the UAE and DIFC courts and she is a registered practitioner of the DIFC Court.
+Rebecca has particular expertise in employment disputes and has managed high profile employment litigation for clients in the High Court of England & Wales in London, as well as the UAE and DIFC courts.
+She is a registered practitioner of the DIFC Court.
+Rebecca also advises on, and undertakes workplace investigations and advises on the employment aspects arising from multidisciplinary compliance issues.

-Rebecca is described as a "leading lawyer in the employment area" by Chambers Global, 2014 and is listed in Who's Who Legal, Management Labour & Employment.
+Rebecca is recognised as a Band 1 leading individual by Chambers & Partners and is listed in Who's Who Legal, Management Labour & Employment.

-She is regularly asked to speak at industry events and has also been a guest lecturer on the Michigan State University (Dubai) MBA programme.
-She has contributed UAE chapters to PLC Labour and Employee Benefits multi-jurisdictional guide (2010), Employment and Labour Law, Global Legal Insights (First Edition), and Pensions & Retirement Plans 2013, Law Business Research and prepared the Rules of Procedure for the Review of Complaints by the Director of Employment Standards in the DIFC and also assisted the DIFC in drafting various amendments to the DIFC Employment Law.
+She is regularly asked to speak at industry events, in Dubai and abroad, and has contributed UAE chapters to PLC Labour and Employee Benefits multi-jurisdictional guide (2010), Employment and Labour Law, Global Legal Insights (First Edition), Pensions & Retirement Plans, Law Business Research, and Social Media and Employment Law, An International Survey, Wolters Kluwer 2015.